Troglodyne-Internet-Widgets/better-postgres4cP/README.md

 * Implement the "bone stock" path in the UI as well, have it be default option for install.
 * Testing.
 Lots of testing.
+* RPMification.
+Makefile needs to bundle shit into SOURCES and then run specfile(s) in SPECS.
+  Copy rpmbuild artifacts to dist folder or whatever.
+  Maybe a publish rule for yum repo?

 Other Ambitions
 ---------------